Cyber Security and Technology (MSc)

 Our degree programmes are shaped by multidisciplinary research, making them relevant to today's employers and well placed to take advantage of tomorrow's developments.

 The application deadline is 1 July.
-You must submit all the evidence listed in the entry criteria by the deadline in order to be considered.
-If you submit an application after this date, we will only consider it if places are still available.
+If you submit an application after this deadline, we will only consider it if there are places available.

-Following the deadline, applications will be reviewed and ranked.
-The top-scoring applicants will be made an offer.
+Following the deadline, complete applications will be reviewed and ranked.
+The highest-ranked applicants will be made an offer.

 Find out more about English language requirements.